shawnsp/SWE262P_ProgrammingStyles/week1/readme.txt

 what Tf_01 does:
 1. read file from command line
 2. read files and filter by regrex and stopWords
-3. count and write the 25 most frequent terms to term_frequency.txt
+3. print and write the 25 most frequent terms to term_frequency.txt (program already compiled using javac Tf_01.java)

 Instructions:
 1. use command line